department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/team.charter.md

 ## Guideposts

 ### Team Mission Statement:
-To make it easier for Veterans and caregivers to apply for care-related benefits, including VA health care and family caregiver benefits.
+To provide an easy and convenient path for Veterans to apply for VA health care benefits

 ### Team Vision:
-A seamless online experience that allows Veterans and caregivers to easily apply for, track, and manage care-related benefits.
+Create an effortless online experience that allows Veterans to easily apply for, track, and update VA health care benefits

 ### Team North Stars:
-- Improve the experience of Veterans and those that care for them in applying for care-related benefts
+Improve the experience of Veterans when applying for VA health care benefits

 ## What we work on: